 2.Find out the minimum, maximum, and the average temperature of each year.

 To achieve the first goal, the mapping calls the group-by function.
 To achieve the second goal, it calls the min, max, and avg aggregation functions.
-All of these functions are MapForce built-in functions, and you can add them to any mapping by dragging them from the Libraries window, see How to Add a Built-in Function to the Mapping.
+All of these functions are MapForce built-in functions, and you can add them to any mapping by dragging them from the Libraries window, see How to Add a Function to the Mapping.

 The way MapForce executes a mapping (and the recommended approach to start reading one) is by looking at the topmost item of the target component.
 In this example, an YearlyStats item will be created for each group returned by the group-by function.
 The group-by function takes as first argument all data items from the source and groups them by whatever is connected to the key input.
 Since the requirement is to group temperatures by year, the year must be obtained first.
 To achieve this, the substring-before function extracts the year part from the month attribute of each data element.
 Namely, it takes as argument the value of month and returns the part before the first occurrence of substr.
 As illustrated above, in this example, substr is set to the dash character; therefore, if given the value "2006-01", the function will return "2006".